Spread of the corona virus in SwitzerlandCurrent incidence in the week ending 09/24/2022: 64.9 new infections per 100,000 population

-In Switzerland, 25.7% of all over 15-year-olds are still smokers.
+In Switzerland, 25.5% of all over 15-year-olds are still smokers.

 6 percent of newborns are underweight.

-Medical suppliesThe medical care provided by doctors and hospitals in Switzerland is above average, but is not as good as the average within the EU.
-The country provides 4.7 hospital beds per 1000 inhabitants.
-The global mean here is 2.7 beds.
-Within the EU, 5.6 beds are available for every 1,000 residents.
+Medical suppliesThe medical care provided by doctors and hospitals in Switzerland is above average and also exceeds the average achieved in the EU countries.
+The country provides 4.6 hospital beds per 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 36,300 physicians in Switzerland, there are about 4.24 doctors per 1000 inhabitants.
+With about 36,800 physicians in Switzerland, there are about 4.24 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
-For example, only about 9 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 8 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.